justinsisley/mercenary/README.md

 The entire stack is test-ready, using [Mocha](http://visionmedia.github.io/mocha/) and [Chai](http://chaijs.com/), with test runners in both the command line and the browser.

+To make things even easier, a custom Grunt task called `merc-module` will generate new client-side modules for you, including dust templates, LESS stylesheets, and JavaScript views and controllers.
+After installation, run `grunt merc-module` to learn about the module generator.

 For detailed information, explore the directories and read the [Wiki](https://github.com/justinsisley/Mercenary/wiki).

 If you prefer to just dive right in, just follow the [installation instructions](https://github.com/justinsisley/Mercenary/wiki/Setting-up-your-Development-Environment-on-OS-X).